dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-rabbitmq.md

   metadata:
     routingKey: keyA
 ```
-will receive messages with routing key `keyA`, and messages with other routing keys are not received.
+It will receive messages with routing key `keyA`, and messages with other routing keys are not received.
 ```
-// publish messages with routing key `keyA`, and these will be received by the above example app. client.PublishEvent(context.Background(), "pubsub", "B", []byte("this is a message"), dapr.PublishEventWithMetadata(map[string]string{"routingKey": "keyA"}))
+// publish messages with routing key `keyA`, and these will be received by the above example. client.PublishEvent(context.Background(), "pubsub", "B", []byte("this is a message"), dapr.PublishEventWithMetadata(map[string]string{"routingKey": "keyA"}))
-// publish messages with routing key `keyB`, and these will not be received by the above example app. client.PublishEvent(context.Background(), "pubsub", "B", []byte("this is another message"), dapr.PublishEventWithMetadata(map[string]string{"routingKey": "keyB"}))
+// publish messages with routing key `keyB`, and these will not be received by the above example. client.PublishEvent(context.Background(), "pubsub", "B", []byte("this is another message"), dapr.PublishEventWithMetadata(map[string]string{"routingKey": "keyB"}))
 ```